 “I will not reprove thee for thy sacrifices or thy burnt offerings, to have been continually before me” (Psalm 50:8).
 David had been making sacrifices—while he was sinning—and God was saying, That doesn’t mean anything to me, David.
-All things belong to God (verse 11).
+All things belong to God (verses 10-12).
 He doesn’t need any of that from us.
 Those sacrifices were just to point people to Christ’s sacrifice.
-That’s the sacrifice we need to be concerned about.
+That is the sacrifice we need to be concerned about.

 God really reproved David here.
 “Seeing thou hatest instruction, and castest my words behind thee” (verse 17).
 David had gotten to the point where he hated God’s Word and His law.
 He was the king, supposed to be setting the example for all Israel.
 So God was justifiably angry with David!
 David had forgotten his covenant with God.

-We also have to make a covenant with God at baptism.
+We also make a covenant with God at baptism.

 Read verses 18-20.
 God gets specific about the guilt that was on David’s head.
 He had gotten into thievery, adultery, murder, deceit, slander—a host of horrible sins.
 “These things hast thou done, and I kept silence; thou thoughtest that I was altogether such an one as thyself: but I will reprove thee, and set them in order before thine eyes” (verse 21).
 God had let nine months go by before doing anything about David’s sin.
 Why?
 Because He was giving David a chance to repent.
 But David never did.
 He began to think, God thinks just like I do—I’m right on target.
 But God doesn’t think like us!
 We must put our thinking in line with His.
 He will often wait on us to repent, just as He did with David.
 We want to make sure that we never make Him wait too long.